 How can I volunteer in the media center and what do you need help with?

 We are always looking for volunteers in the media center.
 Help is needed daily in shelving books as we are lucky to have so many avid readers in our school.
-(We circulate about 5,000 titles a month.)
+(We circulate about 5,000 books a month.)
 In addition, there are other times we need volunteers such as book fair twice a year and end of year inventory.
 If you would like to volunteer, we would love to have you!
 Just send me an email at email@example.com and let me know you are interested.
 We will show you what to do, so don't worry if you don't know the Dewey Decimal system!

 What does it mean to have a flexible schedule in the media center?

 You may have noticed that the media center is only on your child's specials rotation at Caleb's Creek during certain quarters for some grade levels.
 Caleb's Creek has adopted a partial flexible schedule for the media center to work toward following the North Carolina Department of Public Instruction recommendations in the IMPACT Guidelines for Media and Technology (more information can be found at http://www.ncwiseowl.org/IMPACT/default.htm).